<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 7. The Final Report

-With all the adjustments done, you now need to write a final mapping report.
-This report will be done after you complete the final mapping study for approval.
+After implementing changes, compile a final mapping report for approval.
 If everything was done right, then there should be no problem getting approval as your warehouse will be safe to store any kind of temperature-sensitive biochemicals.
+This report should include:

 GMP regulations must be followed for the safety of consumers and those working at the warehouses.
 Taking extra care and following all the necessary measures is the easiest way to ensure that you uphold the integrity of your services.